 The Cassiar Highway is a much narrower road, especially the section closest to Watson Lake.
 This part had no centerline and no shoulder and I would’ve hated to break down along this section because I think we only passed a handful of other cars between Watson Lake and Dease Lake.

 The Dease Lake to Yellowhead Highway junction route got busier; the Cassiar junction gas station had cheaper fuel overall.

 Most of this highway is freshly paved though, so even though it’s a little windy and requires driving it at a slower pace (we averaged more like 45mph/70kph along the Cassiar), it was nice not worrying about potholes like we did on the Tok cutoff (seriously, that highway is horrible).

-I wish it had a few more pull offs because it is way more scenic than the Alaskan Highway.
+I wish it had a few more pull-offs because it is way more scenic than the Alaskan Highway.
 While driving the Alaskan Highway you are mostly in a constant sea of trees, the Cassiar Highway goes over and beside more rolling hills and a few mountain passes.
-Only problem, you can’t really stop and take it in.
+The only problem, you can’t really stop and take it in.

 The beauty and free camping opportunities at the top of some of these passes tempted me to stop and sit still for a few days to enjoy but I wasn’t prepared for it.

 There aren’t many stores along this route nor gas stations, so it would be a good idea to stock up before you drive this in case you want to stall for a few days along the way.